-Course A, combining Literature with Rhetoric.
-I. With a textbook as the basis of the work, the history of English Literature is gone over in outline to the close of the 17th century.
+Course B.-The work is continued on the lines laid down in Course A, combining Literature with Rhetoric.
+I. With a text-book as the basis of the work, the history of English Literature is gone over in outline to the close of the 17th century.
 Students read under the direction of the instructor Chaucer's Prologue and Knight's Tale and the first book of Spencer's Faerie Queene, with a minute study of their descriptive and narrative qualities; a Tragedy and a Comedy of Shakespeare; Milton's early poems and Paradise Lost; selections from Herrick; Bacon's essays.
 2. Rhetoric.
 The principles governing Narration and Description are studied, and practice in those forms of composition is required in weekly themes.